Monitoring

 Metrics Not Updating- Description

-Symptoms: Metrics showing stale data or connection errors Possible causes: - Container not running - Network connectivity issues - Metrics service unavailable Solutions: 1.
-Verify container is running 2.
+Symptoms: Monitoring dashboard showing stale data or errors Possible causes: - No active deployments - Network connectivity issues - Service unavailable Solutions: 1.
+Verify a deployment is running 2.
 Check deployment status 3.
-Refresh the metrics view 4.
+Refresh the monitoring page 4.
 Contact support if issue persists

 Next Steps